 Photography for children – the benefits

-With all the developments in technology and the advent of specially designed cameras for children, it has never been easier or cheaper for children to get involved in photography.
+With all the developments in technology, the advent of specially designed cameras for children and the fact that most of us have a brilliant camera in our pocket at all times in the form of a smartphone, it has never been easier or cheaper for children to get involved in photography.
 Photography for children can develop their learning across the curriculum and enable them to build an understanding of themselves, others and the world around them.

 Photography for children offers a range of exciting and valuable learning experiences, not to mention some great experiences.
 The benefits include: